 You wished to overlay views on top of each other to show that missing insight.
 (This is especially for views whereby the underlying data does not change as a result of slicing data etc).

 Good news is that, in the latest Tableau version, all these wishes have been answered, you can now design your dashboards with that beautiful background image you love the most.
 And, to make the story even more interesting, using this feature is as simple as changing the background color of your views to ‘None’.
 Can you believe that?

-For the experienced users, I know the reading of this article ends here, but due to love of those who do not trust their skills yet, I will proceed to demonstrate how to use this feature in dashboard designing.
+For the experienced users, I know the reading of this article ends here, but due to the love of those who do not trust their skills yet, I will proceed to demonstrate how to use this feature in dashboard designing.
 This article assumes the user can design a simple dashboard.

 Using Superstores data set, pre-packaged with Tableau app,

 Build a dashboard.
-(In your own ways).
+(In your own ways)

 For this case, I’ve done the following;

 Floated four views on top of the background image (Choose as you wish).

 Added a title, ‘Superstores Dashboard’ formatted in white color.

 By now, you should have noticed that the default background color of title is transparent, and when you expand your views in the dashboard beyond the original size, everything beyond that remains transparent.